Lisp machine: Commercializing MIT Lisp machine technology

-In 1979, Russell Noftsker, being convinced that Lisp machines had a bright commercial future due to the strength of the Lisp language and the enabling factor of hardware acceleration, proposed to Greenblatt that they commercialize the technology.
-In a counter-intuitive move for an AI Lab hacker, Greenblatt acquiesced, hoping perhaps that he could recreate the informal and productive atmosphere of the Lab in a real business.
-These ideas and goals were considerably different from those of Noftsker.
-The two negotiated at length, but neither would compromise.
+In 1979, Russell Noftsker believed that because of the strength of the Lisp language and how it could be further improved with hardware acceleration, Lisp machines presented a commercial opportunity.
+He proposed commercializing the technology with Greenblatt.
+Greenblatt, as an AI Lab hacker, was not accustomed to the business environment and hoped to recreate the informal and productive atmosphere of the lab in their venture.
+His ideas and goals were different from those of Noftsker.
+The two negotiated at length, but could not find compromise.
 As the proposed firm could succeed only with the full and undivided assistance of the AI Lab hackers as a group, Noftsker and Greenblatt decided that the fate of the enterprise was up to them, and so the choice should be left to the hackers.

 The ensuing discussions of the choice divided the lab into two factions.
 In February 1979, matters came to a head.
 The hackers sided with Noftsker, believing that a commercial venture-fund-backed firm had a better chance of surviving and commercializing Lisp machines than Greenblatt's proposed self-sustaining start-up.
-Greenblatt lost the battle.

 It was at this juncture that Symbolics, Noftsker's enterprise, slowly came together.
 While Noftsker was paying his staff a salary, he had no building or any equipment for the hackers to work on.
 He bargained with Patrick Winston that, in exchange for allowing Symbolics' staff to keep working out of MIT, Symbolics would let MIT use internally and freely all the software Symbolics developed.
 A consultant from CDC, who was trying to put together a natural language computer application with a group of West-coast programmers, came to Greenblatt, seeking a Lisp machine for his group to work with, about eight months after the disastrous conference with Noftsker.
 Greenblatt had decided to start his own rival Lisp machine firm, but he had done nothing.
 The consultant, Alexander Jacobson, decided that the only way Greenblatt was going to start the firm and build the Lisp machines that Jacobson desperately needed was if Jacobson pushed and otherwise helped Greenblatt launch the firm.
 Jacobson pulled together business plans, a board, a partner for Greenblatt (one F. Stephen Wyle).
 The newfound firm was named LISP Machine, Inc. (LMI), and was funded by CDC orders, via Jacobson.